vineel-panyala/Wordle/README.md

 # Wordle Project

-This project was completed as a part of my CSCI 1913 coursework done at the University of Minnesota - Twin Cities.

 This project is designed to simulate the hit New York Times Game, Wordle, on a python compiler.

 # Files